 Sochi is a Black Sea resort with a perfect combination of mountains and beaches.
 Great for skiing in winter and sunbathing in summer.

 Kazan is the capital of Tatarstan and has a very distinctly different culture than other Russian cities.

 Like every Russian city, Kazan has a rich history.
-It is one of the largest political, economic, educational, industrial, commercial and tourist centers of Russia.
+It is one of the largest political, economic, educational, industrial, commercial, and tourist centers in Russia.

 The largest river of Eastern Europe – Volga river, flows through Tatarstan.